ethanmoffat/EndlessClient/README.md

  - Boards
  - Jukeboxes
  - "Jump" tiles
- - Map Effect (quake, HP/TP drain)
+ - Map Effect - quake
- - Map Spikes

 Here's a working list of things I want to add that would be additional features on top of the original client specs:
  - Use built-in patching system prior to log-in to transfer files: help, gfx, pubs, maps, data, sounds, etc.